Thick Onion Tart

 The secret of this tart is to cook the onions until they almost caramelise so they form a thick, brown layer over the base.

-You can now watch how to make Thick Onion Tart in our Cookery School Video, click the image to play.
+The Delia Online Cookery School: You can now watch how to make Thick Onion Tart in our video, click the image to play.

 This recipe is from Delia's Complete Cookery Course.
 Serves 6 as a starter or 4 as a main course